Clíodhna: Cleena's Wave

 This legend is recorded in Acallam na Senórach ("Colloquy of the Ancients"), longest-surviving work of medieval Irish literature.
 During the time of the Fianna lived Ciabham of the Curling Hair, son of the King of Ulster.
 Ciabham decided to leave Ireland by currach (boat) but encountered great white waves as big as mountains.
 He was saved from the sea by a rider on a dark grey horse with a golden bridle.
 They then reached Tír Tairngire ("the land of promise"), an otherworldly land ruled by Manannan their king.
 Ciabham is entertained at a feast within Manannan's city.
 The chief druid Gebann had a daughter named Cleena of the Fair Hair.
-When she saw Caibhan, she falls in love with him and agreed to leave with him the next day.
+When she saw Caibhan, she fell in love with him and agreed to leave with him the next day.

 Together they sailed to Teite's Strand in Ireland.
 Ciabhan went on shore to hunt and left Cleena in the boat.
 However, the people of Manannan pursued them in ships.
-One of them treacherously played music which causes Cleena to fall asleep.
+One of them treacherously played music which caused Cleena to fall asleep.
 Then a great wave came and swept her away.
 The place was then called Tonn Chlíodhna, "Clíodhna's Wave", which is near Glandore harbour.
 Whether she drowns or not depends on the version being told, along with many other details of the story.